 The Arbitrariness of Units of Time

-The measurement of time is mostly arbitrary.
-Two units of time are connected to tangible events.
-We define the year as 365 days (except when it isn’t: leap year).
+How we measure time is largely arbitrary.
+Only two units of time are connected to tangible events.
+We define the year as 365 days (except when it isn’t: a leap year).
 We define a day as 24 hours long.
 But these are the least arbitrary of our time measurements because they are based on astronomical events relative to Earth.
 What tells us that a week is seven days long?
 That September has 30 not 31 days?
 That the day is to be divided into 24 hours?
 An hour into 60 minutes?
 A minute into 60 seconds?
-Then suddenly we switch to base-10 for counting time periods less than a second.
+Then, why suddenly do we switch to base-10 for counting time periods less than a second?

 The idea of a second is arbitrary.
 We don’t need it.
 We could instead divide the day into ten hours and an hour into one hundred minutes or something similar.
-Or we could divide the day into base-10 metric units.
-Then our units of time would sync up with how we divide mass and distance.
-Why don’t we say “I have been waiting for a centiday?”
+This system would divide the day into units of time that would sync up with how we divide mass, volume, and length.
+Why don’t we say “I have been standing here for a centiday?”
 It is the same amount of time as 14.4 minutes.
 A milliday would be the same duration as 1.44 seconds.
 We arbitrarily use one set of units of time over others.

 Then there are months and weeks.
 There is nothing that requires, or even suggests, that a year is twelve months and a week is seven days.
-What system we adopt does have to fit into the fact that there are 365 days to a year.
+What system we adopt would probably have to fit into the reality that there are 365 days to a solar year.
 Beyond that, it is all arbitrary.
-The Aztec xiuhpohualli calendar dealt with the year as having 18 months of 20 days each.
+The Aztec xiuhpohualli calendar divided the year into 18 months of 20 days each.
 Each month was divided into four five-day “weeks.”
 These otherwise symmetrical divisions created one “week” of five leftover days.
-These were considered empty days, days adrift without activities that people waited out until the order of the months returned.
+These were considered empty days, days adrift without activities that people waited out with trepidation until the order of the months returned.

 The year could just as easily be divided into 20 months of 18 days each, 36 months of 10 days each, and so on.
 One still needs to figure out what to do about the leftover days.
-365 is not a prime number but is only divisible by 5 and 73 and 73 is too long for a unit of days.
+365 is not a prime number, but it is only divisible by 5 and 73 and unfortunately, 73 is too long to be a useful unit of days.
+A 73-month calendar?
 The Gregorian calendar hides the leftover days by making months have three different (arbitrary) lengths.
 There is nothing aside from cultural habit based loosely upon world events that specifies we should choose one set of units of measurement over another.

 The point of this exercise in the arbitrariness of units of time is this.
-Consider that much of what we take for granted is in fact based on arbitrary decisions that have strength only in their long-term acceptance.
-Things can be quite different than they are.
+Consider that much of what we take for granted is in fact based on arbitrary decisions that have strength only because of their long-term acceptance.
+Things could be quite different than they are.